 SWEET POTATO GROWING INFORMATION

-If there is one crop that has more misconceptions that is grown in this country I am sure unaware of it.
+There is no crop that has more misconceptions of how to grow it in this country.
 I can relate to many of these misconceptions as I too had them at one point in time.
-I can remember being so frustrated with the place that I ordered slips from when I lived in Idaho and the gentleman refused to send them until mid June, eventhough the place where I lived at that time rarely had frost in May.
-I had read about sweet potatoes since I could read and had read all about how they are a Southern crop and they need such a long season.
+I can remember being very frustrated with the place that I ordered slips from when I lived in Idaho.
+The gentleman refused to send them until mid June, eventhough the place where I lived at that time rarely had frost in May.
+I had read about sweet potatoes since I had started to read and had read all about how they are a Southern crop and they need such a long season.
 I never even attempted to grow them when I lived in the high mountain valley of southern Idaho.
-It just seemed from what I read a waste of time.
+It just seemed, from what I read, it would be a waste of time.
 I waited until I got to the Banana Belt of the Lewis Clark Valley of northern Idaho during my college years before I even tried.
-The gentleman at the place where I first ordered those plants really knew his stuff and I, now, some thirty years later realize all of the stress he went through trying to get the right information out there about his crop.
+The gentleman at the place where I first ordered those plants really knew his stuff and I, now, some thirty years later, realize all of the stress he went through trying to get the right information out to his customers about his crop.
 He kept telling me that you want it hot and stable before you plant them.
 Eventhough the frost free time was past, I still did not have the heat they need in May where I lived.
 He was right, of course.
 They will do so much better if planted in stable, warm soil not just the first day after the last expected frost of the Spring.
-I do hope those of you first timers and a few who may still be learning do take the time to read the following information.
-I have faithfully grown sweets ever since I moved to Iowa in 1984 and have taken a great deal of time to try and clear up some of the misinformation out there about this crop.
+I do hope those of you first timers (and a few who may still be learning) do take the time to read the following information.
+I have faithfully grown sweet potatoes ever since I moved to Iowa in 1984 and have taken a great deal of time to try to clear up some of the misinformation out there about this crop.
 I can thank Lowell Martin for getting me started once I was here in Iowa.
 Lowell was in his 80's when I first met him in 1985 and he had a piece of "worthless" river bottom sand much like our "worthless" sand hill.
 Lowell made the desert bloom, so to speak, with his wonderful melons and sweet potatoes.
 He taught me a lot that first year and one could not argue with his success.
-The first thing he straightened me out on was, yes, even here in Iowa, you can plant them late.
+The first thing he straightened me out on was that, yes, even here in Iowa, you can plant them late.
 It was after the fourth of July and I was helping him set out his second crop of slips.
 He told me these will make the best for sprouting and the most uniform.
 He said they won't get as big as the earlier ones, but they will keep better.
-And, because they grow so fast, they will have less surface fungii and just all around be healthier.
+And, because they grow so fast, they will have less surface fungi and just all around be healthier.
 Lowell was right.
 I have experimented year after year with anything from making monthly plantings from early May to early July.
-Consistently, the best most uniform roots, will almost always come from the early July plantings.
+Consistently, the best, most uniform roots, will almost always come from the early July plantings.
 Several years the early May plantings have been a bust with lots of foliage and few roots, while the July plantings have sustained us with the best crop.
 It really almost always seems to boil down to the heat they receive.
 The following are some tips that may help you get a crop where your local county extension service thinks you are crazy for trying.

-Third: Do not think you need lots of roots on the slips when you plant them to be able to insure success.
+Third: You do not need lots of roots on the slips when you plant them to be able to insure success.
 The more roots the more stress when transplanting and the more they will be stunted.
 The key when setting out the slips is to have very few roots and keep them as wet as possible in the garden for the first seven to ten days.
 Then back off on the water and they will go crazy.
-The worst possible thing you can do upon receipt of the slips is to pot them up and wait a few weeks and then transplant to the garden.
+The worst possible thing you can do upon receipt of the slips is to pot them up, wait a few weeks and then transplant to the garden.
 You will have lost a good two weeks of positive growth and will have given them two chances to slow down.
 The more you slow them down, the less yield you have.
-The more times you transplant them, the more nonuniform roots and the less roots you will get.
+The more times you transplant them, the more non-uniform roots and the less roots you will get.
 You will frequently get one ball shaped twisted root from plants that have been repotted in pots and then transplanted to the garden.

 Fourth: This is the most important thing when it comes to sweet potatoes.
 It is the heat units that determines success, not the number of days nor plant zone, but heat units.
-I have been an avid weather observer for almost forty years and have files of weather data to go with files of planting data.
-This year, thanks to the help of Natalie, I was able to put the two sets of data together and arrive at some conclusions that I had already suspected, but had never had the time to confirm.
+I have been an avid weather observer for over forty years and have files of weather data to go with files of planting data.
+A few years ago, thanks to the help of one of our workers, I was able to put the two sets of data together and arrive at some conclusions that I had already suspected, but had never had the time to confirm.
 It takes about 1,200 heat units for our early varieties to reach a decent crop of usable sized roots.
-I use the term usable sized as I think, for many a sweet potato, the size of a nice fat bratwurst is about the best size for keeping and for baking.
+I use the term usable sized as I think for many a sweet potato the size of a nice fat bratwurst is about the best size for keeping and for baking.
 Bigger than that is ok, but they do not sprout as well nor keep as well because they suffer from bruising much easier.
-The question you must then ask yourself is, "How is 1,200 heat units determined?"
+The question you must then ask yourself is: "How is 1,200 heat units determined?"
 I offer the following examples.
-To get heat units you take the day's high temperature (maximum) and the day's low temperature (minimum) and add them together.
+To get heat units you take the day's high temperature (maximum)and the day's low temperature (minimum) and add them together.
 Then divide by two and subtract 55 from that.
 That gives you the heat units.

 Example 1.
 Daytime high (maximum) 75 deg.
 F, nighttime low (minimum) 45 deg.
 F. Add those together and divide by 2 you get 120/2 or 60.
 Subtract 55 and you get 5 heat units.
 If that is your typical Summer, then you will need 240 frost free days to get a crop.
 It doesn't take a genius to realize that if you have Summertime days like that, you are probably not going to have 240 frost free days because that is 8 months.